abiolaks/use-first-llm/README.md

-# use-first-llm
-building a chatgpt wrapper and deploy with streamlit
+# Understanding Large Language Models
+integrate an LLM into your project design as interactive interface with Streamlit and deploy the application

+## Sample project
+* GPT Wrapper